immunant/c2rust/c2rust-bitfields/README.md

 * The ability to take references/pointers to non bitfield fields
 * Provide methods to read from and write to bitfields

 We currently provide a single custom derive, `BitfieldStruct`, as well as a dependent field attribute `bitfield`.
+The dependent field attribute `padding` may optionally be used as a no-op marker for automated tools.

 ## Requirements